 Born in Orono, Ontario, in 1941, Andy Boychuk won the marathon at the 1967 Pan Am Games in Winnipeg, the first Canadian to do so in the history of the games.
 National champion in 1966 and 1967, Boychuk also placed 9th at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica and 10th at the 1968 Mexico City Olympic Games and the 1970 British Commonwealth Games in Edinburgh, Scotland.
 He retired from competitive running in 1976.

 Andy Boychuk, photographs

 Pierre St-Jean, a Montréal native, had an illustrious career competing as a weightlifter in many international competitions.
 He climbed on the medal podium at the British Empire and Commonwealth Games in 1962 (silver), 1966 (gold) and 1970 (bronze).
 St-Jean also won bronze medals at the 1963 and 1967 Pan Am Games.
 He took the oath on behalf of all athletes at the opening ceremonies of the 1976 Montréal Olympic Games.

 3. Doug Rogers

 Doug Rogers, biography

 Considered the first great Canadian judoka, Doug Rogers moved to Japan in 1960 to dedicate himself to full-time training in judo for the next five years.
-He won a silver medal at the 1964 Tokyo Olympics where judo was making its first appearance as an Olympic discipline.
+He won a silver medal at the 1964 Tokyo Olympics, where judo was making its first appearance as an Olympic discipline.
 Rogers would go on to win a bronze at the 1965 World Championships and gold and silver medals at the 1967 Pan Am Games in Winnipeg.
-He was given the honor of being Canada’s flag bearer at the opening ceremonies of the 1972 Munich Olympic Games, which marked the end of his illustrious international career.
+He was given the honour of being Canada’s flag bearer at the opening ceremonies of the 1972 Munich Olympic Games, which marked the end of his illustrious international career.